 Food & Drink

-Breakfast is very much a self serve affair and you can take as much as you like.
-The area is kept immaculate and there is everything you could want or need to fill up.
+Breakfast is a self-serve affair and you can take as much as you like.
 Take it outside when the weather is warm, or in the cozy indoor restaurant when the weather is cooler.

 Service & Facilities

 Our room was brilliant.
-814. It was spacious and right to the end of one side of the hotel, so was super quiet.
-I particularly liked the king bed in the room, it was large and had a mattress topper that made sleeping in it unbelievably comfortable.
+814. It was spacious and right at the end of one side of the hotel, making it nice and quiet.
+I particularly liked the king bed in the room.
+It was large and had a mattress topper that made sleeping in it easy and comfortable.
 Otherwise, the room was a nice size with a gorgeous balcony with 8th-floor views over the gardens and the helipad and ocean to the far left.
 The sunset views from the balcony were stunning.

-Within the room, the decor was the same muted blues of the lobby with nautical pictures on the walls.
+Within the room, the decor had the same muted blues of the lobby with nautical pictures on the walls.
 There was a double sofa bed, a large desk area, and a wall-mounted TV.
-The bathroom was immaculately clean (as was the rest of the room) with a bath with a powerful shower, a toilet and a sink.
-The lighting was muted and moody except for in the bathroom which was nice and bright, ideal for applying makeup, etc. The Columbus is also generous with their gorgeous smelling Elemis branded shower gel, body lotion, and shampoo (although conditioner was lacking), and of course, there is a hairdryer.
+The bathroom was clean with white tiles and a bath with a powerful shower, a toilet, and a sink.
+The lighting was muted and moody except for in the bathroom which was nice and bright, ideal for applying makeup, etc. The amenities were Elemis branded shower gel and body lotion secured to the wall, and there was a hairdryer.

-One thing to note is the rooms at the front are bathed in beautiful sunshine most of the day compared to the darker rooms at the back, so request a room with a view over the front of the hotel.
+One thing to note is that the rooms at the front of the hotel are bathed in beautiful sunshine most of the day compared to the darker rooms at the back, so request a room with a view over the front of the hotel.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.